Shonacw/Specimen-Labels/README.md

-# Specimen-Label Image processing project in python, Summer 2020.
+# Specimen-Label Image Processing Project
+## Summer 2020

 ## Notes on Labels_Identification_and_Dimensions.py
 PREPARE CONTOURS [Function Name = 'Get_All_Contours()']
-Step 1: Perform Canny edge detection with set parameters and find contours. \n Step 2: Perform morphological close operation and find contours again on result. \n Step 3: Refine contour search and order the results by descending area. \n
+* Step 1: Perform Canny edge detection with set parameters and find contours. \n
+* Step 2: Perform morphological close operation and find contours again on result. \n
+* Step 3: Refine contour search and order the results by descending area. \n

-OBTAINING AND RETURNING LABEL INFORMATION [Function Name = 'Info_Shape_Size()'] Step 1: Obtain full list of Contours contained in the image, as described above.
+OBTAINING AND RETURNING LABEL INFORMATION [Function Name = 'Info_Shape_Size()']
+* Step 1: Obtain full list of Contours contained in the image, as described above.

-Step 2: One-by-one, outline the contour on the image and ask user whether the
-        specimen label has been succesfully identified by the contour.
+* Step 2: One-by-one, outline the contour on the image and ask user whether the specimen label has been succesfully identified by the contour.

-Step 3: Once the contour containing the specimen label has been identified,
-        remove all other contours contained in that area (refine contour search).
+* Step 3: Once the contour containing the specimen label has been identified, remove all other contours contained in that area (refine contour search).

-Step 4: Ask user whether there is a scale bar included in the image...
+* Step 4: Ask user whether there is a scale bar included in the image...
         If NO -> calculate dimensions of the specimen label in units of pixels and return information to the user.
         If YES-> repeat Step 2 but this time asking whether the scale bar has